bertod/ddp_project/README.md

 Interesting and helfpul for researcher, we only ask you to better specify few points:
 * About the graph, how (if) you intend to display the graph
 * Explain which type of statistics you intend to implement (and show) about authors
-* Explain the type (level) of visual interaction you would to provide
+* Explain the type (level) of visual interaction you would like to provide

 # ddp_project